Noovolari/leapp/docs/configuring-session/configure-aws-iam-user.md

 1. From the top bar, click on the plus icon to ass a new session.
 2. Select "Amazon AWS" as the Cloud Provider.
+3. Select "AWS IAM User" as the access method.
-3. Provide the required information (described in the next section).
+4. Provide the required information (described in the next section).
-4. Click on the "Create Session" button.
+5. Click on the "Create Session" button.

 ## Required information